dh-trier/coleto/docs/HOWTO.md

 1. `viz_progression`: This submodule uses `pygal`to create a stacked barchart showing how the amount of changes varies over the texts' development from beginning to end.
 1. `stats_distribution`: This submodule calculates how many instances of different types of changes detected by the `text_analyze`step.
 1. `viz_distribution`: This submodule uses `pygal` to create some barcharts showing the distribution of types of changes.
+1. `meta_documentation`: This submodule writes all the parameters of the current run to a timestamped file along with very basic summary statistics.

 ### The analysis step